 Humor Travel Life

 Statement: Humor Travel Life is meant to focus on combining humor, life stories, and information all under the umbrella theme of travel.
 That being said, sometimes it is necessary to change gears a little in order to bring awareness to important issues.
 This is not a topic of politics; It is about humanity and how necessary it is to help those in need.
 Human trafficking may seem like it has nothing to do with travel, but in fact, the two intersect more often than we realize.
-And no, this is not some sort of Liam Neeson-action film reference; This is life and real human beings are being abused and trafficked around the world every day.
 Please take a moment to read about an organization whose work to fight human trafficking inspired me to write this article.

 On January 29, 2018, the i-5 Freedom Network held its second annual Big Cheese auction in San Clemente, a coastal suburban community in California’s upscale South Orange County.
 The i-5 Freedom Network is a training and advocacy organization that aims to bring together the community and business leaders to actively engage in the fight against human trafficking.
 Although local to San Clemente, the organization reaches out to other cities throughout Orange County and California.
 By focusing on specific goals that include community awareness, training, corporate engagement, and legislative advocacy, i-5 has helped highlight an issue that far too often goes unnoticed, along with active steps to help combat it.